kauffmanes/cis275-course/content/introduction.md

 # Tools to use
 This is really up to you.
 You'll need a text editor, a web browser, and a computer.
 A few popular editors are Sublime, Atom, and VSCode.
 If you're in the classroom, the computers should have Atom installed on them.
 You'll want to fully test your websites in all of the main browsers (Chrome, Firefox, Safari, etc), but you can choose any as your main testing browser.
 I like to use Chrome because of their development tools.
 Finally, you can use almost any computer for this class.

+There are online code editors such as [CodePen](https://codepen.io) that can be very useful for collaborating with others.
+I'll more than likely be using this in my lectures and could send CodePen links for class exercises.

 # Trusted Resources
 There are many resources for web design & development on the web.
 Many are not trustworthy; they're out of date or just completely incorrect.
 The sites listed below are great resources.
 More than likely, this list will grow throughout the semester.